isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion16">
-    <label for="accordion16">Can I submit the proposed building / estate name in both English and Chinese together?</label>
+    <label for="accordion16">Can I submit the proposed building or estate name in both English and Chinese together?</label>
     <div>
       <p>Yes, you may do so.
 Alternatively, you may submit the Chinese name after the English building or estate name has been approved.</p>
           </div>